Jack Norworth: Biography

 Born John Godfrey Knauff in Philadelphia, Pennsylvania to Theodore Christian Knauff and Louise H. (Pearson) Knauff, he changed his name to Jack Norworth when he went into show business.
 His father was an organ builder and also a choir director at St. Mark's Episcopal Church in Philadelphia.
 The theater was not a reputable career in that time especially coming from a religious family.
 Following a few years at sea, he landed in New York City at age 20 to embark on a show business career.
 In 1908, he married Nora Bayes, with whom he performed in vaudeville; the couple divorced in 1913.
 Following the Ziegfeld Follies (1909), Norworth appeared in a number of Broadway theater productions and was heard on early radio, such as his March 1928 guest appearance on Acousticon Hour.
+He also appeared April, 13, 1958 on the Ed Sullivan Show to sing "Take Me Out to the Ball Game" along with four players (Ford, Berra, Mantle, Skowron) from the New York Yankees.